The Push and Pull of the Waves - Lausanne Congress Reflections Part 3

 The need for people "to have a voice" was affirmed and pushed in an unprecedented way.
 There was a five year listening process across the globe, countless opportunities for delegates to interact ahead of the congress and then a variety of niche groupings designed to allow for discussion and unique perspectives.
 As I counted, I was a part of at least 7 different groupings (formal and informal).
 Each one had vehicles for me to speak into what was going on.
 Especially as a Westerner from the US, I easily resonated with the managed and efficient way in which input was requested, gathered, collated and presented.
 I also participated in helping Matthew Niermann identify sources for some of the data for the State of the Great Commission Report.
 I really value the way he curated so much data and got different voices speaking into the analysis of the information.

 As you can see by exploring the link above, the listening process was highly coordinated and designed.
 It strived to reflect a variety of perspectives.
-But the effort to give people voice did not receive the response Lausanne was hoping for.
+But the effort to give people voice did not receive the response the Lausanne movement was hoping for.
 The response that came can be seen best if you look at the reactions to the congress' official statement; the Seoul Statement.
-For context, each of the past 3 congresses have released a document that has served as a directional document for the Evangelical Church globally.
-The Seoul Statement was released the first day of the congress.
-To learn more about the two leaders of the Theology Working Group, read this excellent interview done by Christianity Today.
+For context, each of the past 3 congresses have developed a document that has served as a directional document for the Evangelical Church globally.

 But the way the statement was released caused quite a stir.
 Michael du Toit, Director of Communications for Lausanne described the statement this way in the release email, "The Seoul Statement, alongside the State of the Great Commission report, will serve as an informative and inspirational tools throughout the Congress.
 These two documents form a foundation for deep theological reflection and strategic action, addressing missional gaps from both a theological and strategic perspective."
+To learn more about the process described above from the two leaders of the Theology Working Group, read this excellent interview done by Christianity Today.

 Usually there is active participation of the congress in giving feedback, discussing the content and then the statement is finalized at a later date.
 This time, they tried to do the listening and discussion ahead of time and release the statement finished so that the congress could focus on action.
 This was a more controlled approach but because it was perceived as a way of shoe-horning input into a managed process, it got a rocky and contested reception and did not provide the desired foundation.